Admissions Requirements — Step 1: Apply for Admissions

 Placement and Remediation Assessments

 CASC ‘s Assessment Plan evaluates incoming freshman students upon initial admissions using the following test results and high school performance measurements and places freshman students into freshman-level courses or remedial courses.
 CASC uses testing and multiple measurements to place students into college level courses or deficiency enrollment courses.
 The Office of Admissions will evaluate a student’s credentials and then document course placement to the student’s record on the Evaluation Form.
-This form is submitted to SAIL Enrollment Workshop team for enrollment and advisement.
+This form and the Assessment table is used in enrollment and advisement.

-(click here for Placement and Remediation Assessments table for first-year entering freshman TBA)
+(click here for Placement and Remediation Assessments 1819 table for first-year entering freshman)